daamien/blog/_drafts/2017-10-26-lets_build_better_graphic_tools_for_postgresql.md

 We don't know our users
 -------------------------------------------------------------------------------

-Among the projects presented during the meeting, very few add conducted a proper [User Research](https://en.wikipedia.org/wiki/User_Research).
+Among the projects presented during the meeting, very few add conducted proper [User Research](https://en.wikipedia.org/wiki/User_Research).
 In fact, most of them didn't clearly define what is their user base.
-Again I'm not blaming the developpers here, but FIXME
+Again I'm not blaming the developpers here, but if we want to improve the PostgreSQL users experience, we need a better understanding of who our users are, what they want and how they use our software.

-FIXME
+Waiting passively for user feedbacks and bug reports is not enough !

-__What can we do about it ?__ Again UI/UX design
+__What can we do about it ?__ Again there are multiple tools and methods in the UI/UX design domain that we can learn, adapt and share : [personas](FIXME), [user interviews](FIXME),